what can i take for heartburn after gastric bypass

 4. Reduce use of long-term medication.

-In the view of many people and the best bariatric surgeon in Texas, it turns out to be the actual permanent solution for acid reflux instead of a temporary symptom management.
+In the view of many people and the best bariatric surgeon in Texas, it turns out to be the actual permanent solution for the acid reflux instead of a temporary symptom management.

 Dietary Interventions That Promote Relief of Acid reflux.